Do you want to compare SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms?

 We trialed the Full Access plan, which is the most pricey.
 Some of the question types are basic survey questions you’ll see in most tools, like checkboxes and star ratings.

 Others, like the drag and drop ranking field, are designed to be fun and interactive.
-These fields might be a little frustrating if used too often on a business survey.
+However, these fields might be a little frustrating if used too often on a business survey, so it’s best to use them sparingly to add a little interest.

 Here’s how you’d set up a drag and drop ranking field in Alchemer.
 Notice how the settings are in a pop up window.